theory/justatheory/content/post/postgres/mini-summit-two.md

     *   *Eric* in chat: Ha!
 Try relying on elasticsearch as a runtime dependency!  😞

-*   Yurri: That's another thing to touch on.
+*   Yurii: That's another thing to touch on.
 A lot of extensions are just a thin layer of glue between Postgres and some OSS library that someone else maintains.
 But the trick, when you want to build a Yum package, the dependency has a different name than the rest of the RedHat ecosystem vs.